 Cold sores, sometimes called fever blisters, are groups of small blisters on the lip and around the mouth.
 The skin around the blisters is often red, swollen, and sore.
 The blisters may break open, leak a clear fluid, and then scab over after a few days.
 They usually heal after several days to 2 weeks.
-See a picture of cold sores

 What causes cold sores?

-What are the symptoms?
+What are the symptoms of cold sores?

-The first symptoms of cold sores may include pain around your mouth and on your lips, a fever, a sore throat, or swollen glands in your neck or other parts of the body.
+The first symptoms may include pain around your mouth and on your lips, a fever, a sore throat, or swollen glands in your neck or other parts of the body.
 After the blisters appear, the cold sores usually break open, leak a clear fluid, and then crust over and disappear after several days to 2 weeks.
 For some people, cold sores can be very painful.
-Some people have the virus but don't get cold sores.
-They have no symptoms.
+Some people have the virus but don't get cold sores and have no symptoms.

 How are cold sores treated?